horizontime/BattlePlanes/LOBBY_SYSTEM.md

 ### Team Lobby
 - Shows players divided into Team A and Team B
-- Used for: Team Deathmatch, Capture The Flag
+- Used for: Team Slayer, Capture The Flag
 - Automatic team assignment: odd player IDs → Team A, even player IDs → Team B

 ## Key Features